PART 18: DANCE DANCE REVOLUTION

 Corry concluded his song.
 There was a brief pause, then the silence was broken – not by applause, but by the voice of Laurie Veniti coming through the sound system.

-“Oh, I won’t find them there,” Carrie’s voice retorted.
+“Oh, I won’t find them there,” Carrie’s voice retorted through the speakers.
 “You will.
-You’d probably appreciate them more than me, after all, given your marks.
-Besides you’ve come this far, why not prove yourself by going all the way?”
+After all, I don’t need them as much as you do.
+Plus you’ve come this far, why not prove yourself by going all the way?”

 “What the hell?”
 Carrie gasped in response to hearing her own voice.